recommend-games/blog/content/posts/sdj_2020/index.md

   - Germany
 ---

+*For the impatient: If you don't care about the data of previous winners and all you're interested in are the candidates for this year's awards, jump [straight to the list](#candidates-for-span-stylecolor-e30613spiel-des-jahresspan)…*

 It's that time of year again when the whole board game scene takes a deep look into their crystal balls: On Monday, May 18, the jury [{{% color "#E30613" %}}***Spiel des Jahres***{{% /color %}}](https://www.spiel-des-jahres.com/) will announce the nominees for the game of the year award in Germany.
 There's a myriad of awards in tabletop gaming, but the *red meeple* is the one everbody is really after.
 Even international publishers often prioritise releasing their game in Germany before their home country just so it'd be eligible for {{% color "#E30613" %}}***Spiel des Jahres***{{% /color %}}.
 It is **that** important!

 <!-- ![Spiel des Jahres](/img/sdj-2020.png) -->